InternLM/InternLM-Math/README.md

 Please refer to [InternLM](https://github.com/InternLM/InternLM/tree/main).

 # Known issues
 Our model is still under development and will be upgraded.
 There are some possible issues of InternLM-Math.
+If you find performances of some abilities are not great, welcome to open an issue.
 - Jump the calculating step.
 - Perform badly at Chinese fill-in-the-bank problems and English choice problems due to SFT data composition.
 - The reward model mode can be better leveraged with assigned token probabilities.